yodrew/yodrew.github.io/_pages/psychology.md

 Critics of medicine first called it allopathy.
 Medicine uses poisons to cause symptoms of _another_ disease.
 The idea is that, in the body's forced struggle against the other disease, it will overcome the first one.
 Then the poisonous medicine is removed.
 The patient quickly recovers from the artificial disease and is left in health.

 When sick, take poison.
-Get sicker to get well.
+Hurt yourself to be well.

 War is peace.
-Hate is love.
-Slavery is freedom.
+Love is hate.
+Freedom is slavery.

 The doctrine of original sin underlies allopathy.
 This doctrine says life is inherently corrupt and impotent.
 Suffering and disease are natural and unavoidable.
 They are our fate.
 We are not naturally well.
 We must be forced to be well, just as we must be forced to be good.
 Nevermind that: